 The Versant Tests are Automated Assessment Tests of Spoken English Language, Communication and/or Writing Skills

-The Versant writing test (VWT) is a test module for measuring English writing skills and focuses on REAL English communication skills, not just knowledge of grammar, vocabulary, etc.
+The Versant Writing Test (VWT) is a test module for measuring English writing skills and focuses on REAL English communication skills, not just knowledge of grammar, vocabulary, etc.

 The Versant 4 Skills Test is a combination of the two tests and assesses a candidate’s speaking, writing, listening and reading skills.

-Tests are Also Available in Spanish, French, Arabic and Dutch.
+Tests are Also Available in Multiple Languages.

 Even in the United States, assuring border patrol, or TSA agents, can speak and understand Spanish or Arabic is very helpful.